Email icon

 Guide · 5 min read

-Why Your Commercial Door Keeps Failing and How to Prevent Costly Repairs
+Why Your Commercial Door Keeps Failing

 A commercial door that keeps failing is almost always a door that was repaired but never tuned.
 Replacing the broken part without resetting closing speed, latch action and pivot alignment guarantees the next failure inside 12 months.